-Max Levchin, entities affiliated with Lightspeed Venture Partners, entities affiliated with Spark Capital, entities affiliated with Thrive Capital, entities affiliated with Jasmine Ventures other holders of our redeemable convertible preferred stock and Shopify, are party to an amended and restated investors' rights agreement, dated as of September 11, 2020 (the "Investors' Rights Agreement"), pursuant to which we granted such holders certain registration rights with respect to the registrable securities held by them.
+Max Levchin, entities affiliated with Lightspeed Venture Partners, entities affiliated with Spark Capital, entities affiliated with Jasmine Ventures other holders of our redeemable convertible preferred stock and Shopify, are party to an amended and restated investors' rights agreement, dated as of September 11, 2020 (the "Investors' Rights Agreement"), pursuant to which we granted such holders certain registration rights with respect to the registrable securities held by them.
 For a description of the Investors' Rights Agreement see "Description of Capital Stock - Stockholder Registration Rights."